BenMcGit/jEdit/README.md

 Besides creating a tool that worked functionally, I put a lot of thought into two non-functional requirements - Ease of use, preformace.

 To make sure jEdit was easy to use, I went through a few design iterations to determine a way I could use a similar filtering process across different commands.
-This led me to the design where I use a the same filter flag across the majority of my commands (Ex. `--filter "key == value"`).
+This led me to the design where I use a the same filter flag process across the entire application (Ex. `--filter "key == value"`).
 I hoped that this would allow for my users to learn the format once, and be able to apply the same logic across the query, addKey, removeKey, and modifyKey commands.
 The tradoff here is a good amount of validation for each filter.

 One consideration I was debating on is whether I should AND all the filters together, or OR all of the filters together.
 I decided AND was more natural from a users perspective so I went with that.
 I think a cool new feature would be to allow for OR using a flag so the user can decide.
-I added this to the future improvements section.
+I added this to the future improvements section as a nice-to-have.

 As far as preformance, I believe this can be improved.
 My current logic is to first read in the JSON file and store each record as a type of "Log".
-After this, I continue to fullfill the customers requested command.
+After this, I continue to fullfill the customers requested command based on the filters provided.
 There is an opportunity to filter or modify each record as its being read into momory.
 If preformance became an issue, this is where I would start investigating for potential improvements.

 This project was my first experiance using a tool like [Cobra](https://github.com/spf13/cobra).
 This tool allowed me to build commands that contain arguments and flags with simplicity.
 Along with being easy, it saved me a lot of time when it came to generating the jEdit user manual (`./jedit --help`).
 The next time you build a commandline tool using Golang, I would highly recommend checking out Cobra.